-Further, since mystery is a permanent need of man's sensitivity and inter-subjectivity, while myth is an aberration not only of mystery but also of intellect and will, the mystery that is the solution as sensible must be not fiction but fact, not a story but history.
-It follows, then, that the emergent trend and the full realization of the solution must include the sensible data that are demanded by man's sensitive nature and that will command his attention, nourish his imagination, stimulate his intelligence and will, release his affectivity, control his aggressivity and, as central features of the world of sense, intimate its finality, its yearning for God.
+Further, since mystery is a permanent need of man's sensitivity and intersubjectivity inter-subjectivity, while myth is an aberration not only of mystery but also of intellect and will, the mystery that is the solution as sensible must be not fiction but fact, not a story but history.
+It follows, then, that the emergent trend and the full realization of the solution must include the sensible data that are demanded by that man's sensitive nature and will command his attention, nourish his imagination, stimulate his intelligence and will, release his affectivity, control his aggressivity, and, as central features of the world of sense, conservate the whole sensible wakverse intimate its finality, its yearning for God.

-In the twenty-eighth place, the solution will be effective in the sense that it meets the problem of evil not by suppressing the consequences of man's waywardness but by introducing a new higher integration that enables man, if he will, to rise above the consequences, to halt and reverse the sequence of ever less comprehensive syntheses in which theory keeps surrendering to practice, to provide a new and more solid base on which man's intellectual and social development can rise to heights undreamed, and perpetually to overcome the objective surd of social situations by meeting abundant evil with a more generous good.
+In the twenty-eighth place, the solution will be effective in the sense that it meets the problem of evil not by suppressing the consequences of man's waywardness but by introducing a new higher integration that enables man, if he will, to break out of the rise above the consequences, to halt and reverse the sequence of ever less comprehensive syntheses in which theory surrenders to practice keeps surrendering to practice, to provide a new and more solid base on which man's intellectual development can rise to new helpits, heights perpetually undreamed, and to overcome the objective surd of social situations by meeting abundant evil with a more generous good.